Ventricular septal disease aka VSD is a problem that can strike cats, dogs and humans!

 What is Ventricular Septal Disease?

-A septal defect, there is a problem with the wall that impacts the blood flow.
+As you may know, the heart comprises the right and left ventricles and the right and left atrium.
+The ventricular septum is the wall between the two ventricles.
+The job of it is to help control the blood flow.
+When there is a septal defect, there is a problem with the wall that impacts the blood flow.
 In dogs, the most common type of VSD is subaortic.
-This means basically that it happens below the aortic valve rather than above it.
+This means it happens below the aortic valve rather than above it.

-That there are a lot of different ways the heart’s blood flow can be obstructed.
-The disease name changes depending on where and how it is obstructed.
-Left ventricular obstruction is known as subaortic stenosis.
+The heart’s blood flow can be obstructed in many ways— he disease name changes depending on where and how it is blocked.
+Eft ventricular obstruction is known as subaortic stenosis.

 Clinical Signs & Symptoms of VSD